• Home

 The Roots of Negative Perception

 I mean that we also need to take into consideration the hundreds of thousands of years of evolution before that that brought us to where we are today.
-This past has shaped the genes that determines our personality at least as much as what we encounter after birth.
+This past has shaped the genes that determine our personality at least as much as what we encounter after birth.

 Part I: Low Mood Can Compensate for Unrealistic Expectations